kooki45/lottery-system/readme.md

 # lottery system

-Express RESTful API server for continuously and periodically
+Express RESTful API server for a continuously and periodically lottery system

 ## Development